sascha432/esp8266-kfc-fw/docs/AtModeHelp.md

 Restore factory settings, store in EEPROM/NVS and reboot device

-### `+FNVS`
+### `+NVS=<format|stats|dump>`

+- `dump` dumps the NVS partition debug info.
+Only available if compiled in
+- `stats` display NVS statistics
-Format NVS partition, restore factory settings and store it.
-Reboot the device to apply all new settings Formatting a NVS partition that has been used for quite some time can free up some heap.
-The status page shows the amount of heap being used for it and should not exceed 1.5-2KB
+- `format` formats the NVS partition, restores factory settings and stores it.
+Reboot the device to apply all new settings.
+Formatting a NVS partition that has been used for quite some time can free up some heap.
+The status page shows the amount of heap being used for it and should not exceed 1.5-2KB for a 32KB partition

 ``` test
 NVS flash storage max. size 32KB, 86.6% in use